 Georeferencable gridded data is ungeorectified gridded data that does not include any information that can be used to determine a cell’s geographic coordinate values, for example, a digital perspective aerial photograph without georectifiction information included.
 (An aerial photograph can be georeferenced through a set of ground control points.)

 The difference between georectified and georeferenced data is that cell spacing is constant in a georectified data while it may be variable in georeferenced data.
 In georectified data, the location of any cell can be determined given the data’s cell spacing, grid orientation and the coordinates of any one cell.
 In georeferenced data, there is no predefined association between one cell’s location and that of another; each cell’s location might be independently calculated.
 Georectified gridded data are normally obtained from georeferenced data through georectification (also called geometric correction).
 The georectification process involves two steps.
-The first step is to calculate the grid coordinates (for examle row and column) of regularly spaced cells located at the map coordinate x, y.
+The first step is to calculate the grid coordinates (for example row and column) of regularly spaced cells located at the map coordinate x, y.
 This step is called coordinate mapping.
 The second step is to assign the cell with an attribute value based on the attribute values at the corresponding and neighbouring grid coordinates.
 This step is called resampling.
 Spatial referencing information for imagery data is carried as metadata.

 Point Set Data and TIN Triangle Vertex Spatial Referencing